maximilien/musings/blogs/ai/2/draft.md

 **For prototyping and small scale:**
 - **Chroma**: Developer-friendly, simple API, free.
 Excellent for getting started.
 Outgrow it and migrate when you hit scale.
-- **pgvector**: If you're already on PostgreSQL, adding vector search is straightforward.
+- **pgvector**: If you're already on PostgreSQL or Supabase, adding vector search is straightforward.
 Not as fast as dedicated solutions, but eliminates operational complexity.

 **For production scale (open source):**
 - **Qdrant**: Rust-based, excellent performance, strong filtering, cost-effective.
 My current recommendation for teams that want control without excessive operational burden.